-I think it’s also incumbent on us as designers of learning, so Learning Experience Designers, to use Connie Malamed’s term, to ensure that that experience is engaging.
+I think it’s incumbent on us as Learning Experience Designers, to use Connie Malamed’s term, to ensure that that experience is engaging.
 I think we’ve all experienced the kind of elearning where you read this and click next, and read this and click next, and read this and click next, and then take a test.
-That’s not engaging, and that’s not fun, and that’s not even effective, so as Learning Experience Designers, we need to make that experience effective so it’s good for the students, it’s good for the learners, because they can apply it, they can be engaged when they need it.
-But we have a responsibility too, as designers, to make sure that it is engaging and make sure that it is effective.
+That’s not engaging, and that’s not fun, and that’s not even effective.
+As Learning Experience Designers, we need to make the experience effective so it’s good for the learners, so they can apply it, they can be engaged when they need it.
+We have a responsibility too, as designers, to make sure that it is engaging and make sure that it is effective.

 Brandon Winston: One of the things that I would add in there from a student perspective, what’s really nice is the … sounds simple, but the rewind button.

 You can’t rewind a live person.
 If a student doesn’t get it in a live class, the trainer, you’ve got to set everybody off to the side and go through the concept again, whereas when a student, if they’re dealing with an elearning, whether it’s microlearning or more a longer form class, any concept that they aren’t 100% clear on they can actually just hit the back button and reload the slide and watch it again.

 There’s also a lot of things you can do in your testing, your evaluation procedure that, hey, you did really well on eight of the 10 concepts, but why don’t you review these last two and take them back through a review slide?
 And I think that’s very powerful when compared to the traditional classroom.